 Zion National Park is located in southwest Utah.
 Known for its steep red cliffs, emerald pools, and waterfalls, it’s one of the most popular National Parks in the U.S. With a variety of hiking trails, it’s ideal for solo travelers, families, and any age group.
-Use this first time guide to discover lodging options, must-see hiking trails, and learn how to get around inside the park.
+Use this first time guide when visiting Zion Nationl Park to discover lodging options, must-see hiking trails, and learn how to get around inside the park.

-At the beginning of 2017, my husband asked me what was on my destination list for this year.
-One of the places I expressed a desire to visit was Zion National Park.
-When we later received an invitation to Las Vegas for a wedding, I realized I’d be within a couple hours driving distance of Zion.
+Zion National Park had always been on my bucket list.
+In fact, it was the number one National Park on my list.
+When I received an invitation to Las Vegas for a wedding, I realized I’d be within a couple of hours driving distance of Zion because it’s located in southern Utah, near the Arizona state line.
 I knew the timing was right, and so we began planning.

 When To Start Planning

 The National Parks in the U.S are common destinations for family travelers.
-Booking in advance is always advised, especially if you are wanting to stay in close proximity to the park.
+Booking in advance is always advised, especially if you want to stay near the park.
 Some of the lodging options book up months in advance.
-If you are looking for in-park lodging options, then you should start planning as soon as possible.
-However, if you want to plan a visit soon and you haven’t started planning, don’t worry.
+If you are looking for in-park lodging options, you should start planning as soon as possible.
+However, if you want to visit soon and you haven’t started planning, don’t worry.
 Our visit was booked only 3 weeks in advance.
-We stayed 10-15 min outside of the park (during the off-season) and immensely enjoyed our stay.
+We stayed 10-15 minutes outside of the park (during the off-season) and immensely enjoyed our stay.

 Best Time Of Year To Visit